shivannis/xandr-docs-public/xandr-docs/invest/seller-site-domain-report.md

 ms.date: 10/28/2023
 ---

-# Microsoft Invest - Seller site domain report
+# Microsoft Invest - Seller Site Domain report

 The **Seller Site Domain** report is designed to give sellers information about what kind of web and mobile app inventory is coming through a publisher.
 For example, as a seller, you might distribute placement tags to your publishers and then want to verify that those tags are running on the inventory you intended.
 In addition, this report allows you to: